-Brussels Sprouts are a Thanksgiving mainstay, and they’re great for your health because they are members of the cancer-fighting cruciferous family and are packed with vitamins and minerals.
-Brussels Sprouts are one of the best sources of vitamin C in the plant kingdom.
+Brussels Sprouts are a Thanksgiving mainstay, which is great as they’re members of the cancer-fighting cruciferous family and are packed with vitamins and minerals.
+Brussels sprouts are one of the best sources of vitamin C in the plant kingdom.
 They are also high in vitamin K which helps to support immune function and eye function.
-Brussels Sprouts are also an excellent source of fiber to help keep our gut microbiome healthy and supports a healthy immune system.
-Chop them up raw for a tender slaw like this Brussels Sprout & Apple Slaw, sauté them for a delicious side with this Brussels Sprouts with Pecans & Dried Cherries dish, or make this Walnut and Onion Brussels Sprouts roast for a simple, classic and hearty side.
+Brussels sprouts are also an excellent source of fiber which helps keep our gut microbiome healthy and supports a healthy immune system.
+Chop them up raw for a tender slaw like this Brussels Sprout & Apple Slaw, sauté them as we’ve done here with this Brussels Sprouts with Pecans & Dried Cherries dish, or make this Walnut & Onion Brussels Sprouts roast for a simple, classic, and hearty side.

-Potatoes are highly versatile root vegetables.
-They are sadly underrated for their health benefits because they are so often fried in hot oil but eating roasted or mashed potatoes is a great way to get healthy fiber (especially if you leave the skins on).
+Potatoes are a highly versatile root vegetable.
+Unfortunately, they are sadly underrated for their health benefits because they are so often fried in hot oil, but roasted or mashed potatoes are a great way to get healthy fiber (especially if you leave the skins on).
 They’re also rich in vitamin C and DNA-supporting folate.
 Try these simple Olive Oil Mashed Potatoes with Garlic for a basic side dish, or try your hand at our Cumin or Parsley Mashed Potatoes for a more of a flavor punch.
-Also, don’t forget about your sweet potatoes.
-Sweet potatoes are also a high fiber food that packs a punch!
-No need to peel sweet potatoes, just wash them well because the skins have lots of fiber along with vitamins and minerals.
-They are specifically a rich source of vitamins C & K and B vitamins, along with betacarotene.
-1 cup of baked sweet provides 24% of your daily requirement for FIBER!
+Also, don’t forget about fiber-rich sweet potatoes.
+No need to peel these bright orange spuds, just wash them well because the skins have lots of fiber along with vitamins and minerals.
+1 cup of baked sweet provides 24% of your daily requirement for fiber and they are specifically a rich source of vitamins C & K and B vitamins, along with beta carotene.
 Our recipe for Mashed Yams with Crispy Maple Shallots is a healthy spin on the classic sweet potato recipe or for something different, try this Apple Potato Bake, an easy vegetarian interpretation of the classic English dish.